Plymouth Review

 |

-Plymouth High School students will share original works with the public during “double-bill” performances in January.
+The Wisconsin Singers, featuring 2015 PHS grad Carter Krzyzaniak and other talented performers from the University of Wisconsin-Madison, will perform this month at Plymouth High School.
 Full Story

-Arts Center hosts variety of winter classes
+Arts Center hosts Open Mic

-The Plymouth Arts Center offers a wide variety of ongoing classes for all ages.
-The classes range from one day workshops, drop-in events, and weekly classes.
+Plymouth Arts Center’s next Acoustic Open Mic will be held on Friday, January 13, 2017 from 6 to 10pm.
+Doors will open at 6pm, with the open mic beginning promptly at 7pm.
 Full Story

-Nutrient-rich ingredients, simple prep are keys to easy, healthy family meal times

 Court Report